Bethhh/Settl/README.md

 # Settl
-Settl is the original UCSDRentals.
+Settl is the new UCSDRentals.

+Update: 10/3/2015 Upgrade to MongoDB 3.0 (Fixed the heroku app crash)